decentraland/adr/content/ADR-172-rentals.md

 <img src="resources/ADR-172/diagram-1.png" alt="drawing" style="width:100%;"/>

 The diagram shows the flow of a lessor creating and signing a Listing that is then stored off-chain.
-The tenant fetches both to start a new a new rental.
+The tenant fetches both to start a new rental.

 ### Verification Indexes